Here you will find answers to some frequently asked questions our leaseholders might have about costs and funding.

 Why can’t the government pay for the work?

-The government has provided £1.6billion in funding to support repairs to cladding, but there are more applications for funding than there are funds available.
-Additionally the building safety fund is only available for buildings that are over 18 metres high.
-We will need to look at other ways to fund works on buildings that are under 18 meters high, including trying to recoup costs from the contractor.
+The government has recently increased the amount available through the Building Safety Fund to £5 billion.
+However, the fund is still only available to buildings over 18 meters high.
+We will need to look at other ways to fund works on buildings that are under 18 meters high, including trying to recoup costs from contractors.

 Why can’t A2Dominion pay?